-Medical mission trips with International Volunteer HQ provide medical volunteer opportunities abroad for pre-meds, medical students, doctors, nurses, dentists and other specialities.
+International Volunteer HQ offers medical mission trips abroad for aspiring and practicing medical professionals, including pre-med and medical students, doctors, nurses, dentists and other specialties.

 What are medical mission trips?

-On a medical mission trip with IVHQ, you will have the opportunity to provide medical care and healthcare education to communities where healthcare services are limited or difficult to access.
-By shadowing local doctors and nurses and working under instruction, you play an important role in providing essential care within under-resourced clinics and hospitals.
+On a medical mission trip with IVHQ, you will have the opportunity to provide medical care and health education to communities where resources and services are limited or difficult to access.
+By shadowing local doctors and nurses, you’ll play an important role in providing essential healthcare within under-resourced clinics and hospitals.

-Whether you are traveling solo or want to organize a medical mission trip for a group of college students or professionals, IVHQ makes planning a medical mission easy and affordable with 16 different destinations to choose from.
-This gives you the opportunity to travel abroad and work alongside local medical professionals, engaging in mutually-beneficial learning exchanges while providing valuable support to hospitals and clinics within the local communities.
+Whether you are traveling solo or want to organize a medical mission trip for nurses, college students or professionals, IVHQ makes planning a medical mission easy and affordable.
+Regardless of your destination, medical mission trips are a unique opportunity to work alongside local medical professionals abroad, gain hands-on career experience you often can’t find at home and provide invaluable support to hospitals and clinics within local communities.

-With your airport pick-up, orientation, accommodation, meals and 24/7 in-country support all included in your fully-hosted program, you can leave home feeling confident that you’ll be well supported in your new home away from home.
-Plus, you’ll be in the company of like-minded international medical students and professionals who share your passion for developing your skills and global medical perspective.
+Our programs are fully hosted, including airport pick-up, orientation, accommodation, meals and 24/7 in-country support, meaning you can leave home feeling confident that you’ll be well supported in your new home away from home.
+Plus, you’ll be in the company of like-minded international medical students and professionals who share a passion for developing new skills and a global medical perspective.

-- What are the best medical missions for students and professionals?
+- Best medical missions for students and professionals?

 - How long can I go on a medical mission trip for?